However, if we consider

 thought.
 Maybe the more skilled of electrical engineers and scientists gain their extreme expertise not through classroom learning.

 gain expertise in spite of our K-12 classroom learning.
 Maybe the experts experts only because they have fought free of the wrong parts of grade electricity misconceptions we were taught in early grades.

 Extra notes:Capacitors store just as much charge as coils do!
 In both devices the total amount of charge stays constant.
 Both capacitors and inductors are components for storing electromagnetic energy.
 They're two sides of the same EM phenomenon: a coil stores energy in a volume containing a magnetic field, while a capacitor does something similar with electric fields.
 Coils are "discharged" by interrupting a large current and collapsing the b-field, while capactors are discharged by shorting-out a large voltage and collapsing the e-field.
 Neither stores any "electricity" (unless by the word 'electricity' you mean magnetic field?)
 Of course you can place a coil atop an insulating platform, then use a VandeGraaff generator to give your coil a large net-charge!
-You can do the same with a capacitor too. :)
+You can do the same with a big electrolytic capacitor too. :)